Oksana Grigorieva: Personal life

+Relationship and breakup with Mel Gibson

 Starting in 2007, Grigorieva was romantically involved with actor Mel Gibson, and their daughter Lucia was born on 30 October 2009.
 The couple separated in April 2010.
 In June 2010, Grigorieva obtained a restraining order against Gibson, after stating he had physically assaulted her.
 Gibson was barred from coming near Grigorieva or their daughter.
 In July 2010, Gibson was identified as a possible suspect in a domestic violence investigation initiated after detectives spoke in Malibu to Grigorieva.
 Grigorieva and Gibson were involved in a child custody dispute involving their daughter in a confidential court case.

 In 2010, Gibson offered a settlement worth approximately $15 million, but it was refused by Grigorieva.
-In May 2011, Oksana Grigorieva dropped claims of domestic abuse against Gibson.
-In August 2011, Grigorieva settled with Gibson and was awarded $750,000, joint legal custody, and a house in Sherman Oaks, California to live in until their daughter Lucia turns 18, at which point the house will be sold and the proceeds turned into a trust fund for Lucia.
-In 2013, Grigorieva sued her attorneys, accusing them of advising her to sign a bad agreement, including one with Gibson that states that if she takes legal action against him, her previous settlement will be compromised.
-In 2014 a judge ruled that Oksana had violated a confidentiality clause due to a conversation she had on the Howard Stern Radio Show where Gibson was mentioned; she lost half of her $750,000 award.
+In May 2011, Grigorieva dropped claims of domestic abuse against Gibson.
+In August 2011, Grigorieva settled with Gibson and was awarded $750,000, joint legal custody, and a house in Sherman Oaks, California, to live in until their daughter Lucia turns 18, at which point the house will be sold and the proceeds turned into a trust fund for Lucia.

+In 2013, Grigorieva sued her attorneys, accusing them of advising her to sign a bad agreement, including one with Gibson that states that if she took legal action against him, her previous settlement would be compromised.

+In 2014, a judge ruled that Grigorieva had violated a confidentiality clause due to a conversation she had on the Howard Stern radio show where Gibson was mentioned; she lost half of her $750,000 award.